 Ya'alon, who finished his term as chief of staff on June 1, is currently on "retirement leave" prior to officially retiring from the army.
 This means that technically, he is still a serving officer, subject to all army regulations - including the one forbidding officers to meet with ministers and Knesset members without permission from both the chief of staff and the defense minister.
-Both Mofaz's office and Halutz's office said on Monday that Ya'alon never asked their permission for his recent meetings.
+Both Mofaz's office and Halutz's office said yesterday that Ya'alon never asked their permission for his recent meetings.

 Supreme Justice Mishael Cheshin confirmed in December 2002 that officers on retirement leave are still viewed as serving officers when he barred Mofaz from running for Knesset in the 2003 elections: Because Mofaz was still a serving officer during his leave, Cheshin ruled, the mandatory cooling-off period between leaving the army and running for Knesset began only after it ended, and therefore, would not end in time for the 2003 elections.